roboseb/pokemetrics/README.md

     We now have a system that will give you a pokemon at random if the API cannot find the one you typed out.
 It also gives a conversion telling you how many of a given pokemon you are tall, when it works.

+October 26th, 2023

+    Ate too much candy corn, we'll see how the day goes.

+    Today I need to fix the unit conversion to work with chosen and random pokemon, and maybe start animating/displaying it a bit.

+    The issue is of course promise timing related.
+Simply call sync functions from within async functions as opposed to the other way around.

 --To-Do--

 -basic inputs